 On how much sleep she needs a night:

 Now I need eight.
 Many years ago, I did a film about lucid dreaming [2007’s When a Man Falls], which was really intriguing and wonderful.
-I started really studying and practicing the art of lucid dreaming and lucid dreaming as a form of meditation.
+I started really studying and practising the art of lucid dreaming and lucid dreaming as a form of meditation.
 So I super love sleeping, and I love this opportunity to work on lucid dreaming.
 Sharon Stone net worth

 Meditation is your easier way in.
 I’m Buddhist, and I enjoy meditating and chanting and the whole thing.
-Breathing is always your best way into everything in life—lucid dreaming, meditation, sanity, calmness, balance, temper, control.
+Breathing is always your best way into everything in life—lucid dreaming, meditation, sanity, calmness, balance, temper, and control.
 Breathing is the answer to all things.

 On her go-to breakfast for starting the week off right:

 My favorite breakfast is watermelon with feta cheese and mint, with olive oil and salt and pepper.
-And then I usually have a piece of gluten-free sourdough toast with that and an herbal tea.
+And then I usually have a piece of gluten-free sourdough toast with that and herbal tea.

 On her beauty routine:

-Last night I was getting a really bad muscle ache, body ache, headache, and I took a bath in Dead Sea salts and arnica.
+Last night I was getting a really bad muscle ache, body aches, and headache, and I took a bath in Dead Sea salts and arnica.
 And that was really, really, really helpful.
 So I sort of use herbs and teas as medicine.
 If my stomach’s upset, I drink lemon and ginger teas and peppermint teas and these kinds of gentle herb things.
 I’m very gentle with myself and the things that I use.